 We go with a combination of fresh country white bread and Japanese panko breadcrumbs that deliver that ideal crispy, crunchy exterior.
 Then lock in amazing flavor with parmesan cheese, garlic and herbs.

-So, like us, you would assume that fried mozzarella has its roots secured in Italian cuisine, right?
+So, like us, you would assume that this delicious plate of food has its roots secured in Italian cuisine, right?
 Well, actually, that’s not the case.

 Read more about Who Invented Fried Mozzarella Sticks from this really interesting article from ThrillList.com.

 You know what?
-We really don’t care where it came from (but we are grateful for its origins); we’re just really glad it’s here right now, and we can go make this amazing Fried Mozzarella anytime we feel like it.
+We really don’t care where it came from (but we are grateful for its origins); we’re just really glad it’s here right now, and we can go make it anytime we feel like it.